The highest Tasmanian blue gum – lucky survivor

-Tasmanian blue gum is popular plantation tree as it is well suited for Mediterranean climate and also tropics, it grows fast and serves as a good material for pulp and eucalypt oil.
-Current record holder is lower than the tallest known trees of this species – there have existed up to 101 m tall Tasmanian blue gums.
+Tasmanian blue gum is a popular plantation tree as it is well suited for Mediterranean climate and also tropics, it grows fast and serves as a good material for pulp and eucalypt oil.
+The current record holder is lower than the tallest known trees of this species – there have existed up to 101 m tall Tasmanian blue gums.

 The name of the tree – Neeminah Loggorale Meena – means "Mother and daughter" and has been given by Aboriginal students of St.James College, Sydney.
-In fact Tasmania’s Aboriginal community has expressed against Forestry Tasmania about the use of Aboriginal language for the names of champion trees.
-They see it as a method to create more positive public image of forestry sector which is much blamed for cutting the absolutely unique forest of Tasmania.
+In fact, Tasmania’s Aboriginal community has expressed against Forestry Tasmania about the use of Aboriginal language for the names of champion trees.
+They see it as a method to create a more positive public image of forestry sector which is much blamed for cutting the absolutely unique forest of Tasmania.

 - Giant Trees.
 Tasmania’s world class giants.
 Accessed 19.12.10, not available anymore.